mallaagency/CardIO.Forms/README.md

 ### iOS

-Just to prevent the linker from removing the assembly on iOS call the init method in your `AppDelegate` file.
+Just to prevent the linker from removing the assembly on your `AppDelegate` file add initialization code.

 ```c#
 ...